-Children with Tourette's disorder make sounds or movements that they can't control.
+Children with Tourette syndrome (TS) make sounds and movements that they can't control.
 These are called tics.

 Some children blink their eyes a lot or twitch their nose.
 Others move their arms or legs a lot or stamp their feet.
-A child with verbal tics may grunt, shout, or clear his or her throat.
+A child with verbal tics may grunt, shout, or clear their throat.
 In rare cases, a child uses bad words or gestures.